Unsafe LLM-Based Search: Quantitative Analysis and Mitigation of Safety Risks in AI Web Search: Related Work

-In contrast, \textit{Indirect Prompt Injection} (IPI)~\cite{Greshake_inderect} refers to adversaries injecting prompts into data that may be retrieved during inference, indirectly controlling the model's output.
-This typically occurs when an LLM receives input from external sources controlled by the attacker, such as websites or files.
-Several works~\cite{Universal_Prompt_Injection,Greshake_inderect,benchmark_indirect} have discussed the safety risks when LLMs incorporate external content into prompts, as LLMs struggle to distinguish between user instructions and external inputs.
+Regarding the prompt poisoning, it refers to the injection of adversarial content into input prompts to manipulate the model’s output.
+Several works~\cite{Universal_Prompt_Injection,Greshake_inderect,benchmark_indirect,perez2022prompt_injection} discuss the safety risks when LLMs incorporate external content into prompts, as LLMs struggle to distinguish between user instructions and external inputs.

-However, PI attacks have limitations when extended to RAG systems because the retriever re-ranks the retrieved content before passing it to the LLM.
-Several studies~\cite{zou2024poisonedrag, cheng2024trojanragretrievalaugmentedgenerationbackdoor,ragattack} have demonstrated effective \textit{backdoor attacks} on RAG systems by poisoning the knowledge database, compromising the LLM or retriever to generate inaccurate or harmful outputs.
-These studies primarily focus on open-source retriever models and LLMs, while our work focuses AIPSEs in production environments.
+However, prompt poisonings have limitations when extended to RAG systems because the retriever re-ranks the retrieved content before passing it to the LLM.
+Therefore, data poisonings are commonly used in RAG systems.
+Data poisoning involves corrupting the knowledge base or training data used by the system, thereby compromising the LLM or its retriever component.
+This can lead to inaccurate or malicious outputs.
+Several studies~\cite{zou2024poisonedrag,cheng2024trojanragretrievalaugmentedgenerationbackdoor,ragattack} demonstrate effective backdoor attacks on RAG systems by poisoning the knowledge database, compromising the LLM or retriever to generate inaccurate or harmful outputs.
+These studies primarily focus on open-source retriever models and LLMs, while we focus on production AIPSEs.

-One close work is conducted by Nestaas et al.~\cite{nestaas2024adversarialsearchengineoptimization}, which proposes \textit{preference manipulation attacks}, trying to manipulate an AIPSE's selections to favor the attacker.
+In the context of LLM-based search engines, one close work is conducted by Nestaas et al.~\cite{nestaas2024adversarialsearchengineoptimization}, which proposes \textit{preference manipulation attacks}, trying to manipulate an AIPSE's selections to favor the attacker.

-Different from their work, we systematically evaluate the inherent safety risk of AIPSEs with non-optimized (and mostly benign) queries.
-We further conduct case studies to demonstrate the ease of manipulating the response of AIPSEs.
+Different from their work, which focuses on adversarially optimized inputs, we systematically evaluate the inherent safety risks of AIPSEs with non-optimized (and mostly benign) queries.
+We further present case studies to demonstrate how easily AIPSE's responses can be manipulated in practice.
 To mitigate the risk, we develop an agent-based strategy to filter and mark the potential risks.